prameshk/Discrete-Optimization/Subgradient method/README.md

 ![](subgradient.PNG)

-The following problem is solved using above algorithm
+The following problem is solved using above algorithm:
+## Uncapacitated Facility Location
 ![](uncap.PNG)